-We all know that traditional bank and SBA-backed loans are the lowest-cost financing options available for small businesses.
+Traditional bank and SBA-backed loans are often the lowest-cost financing options available for small businesses.
 Banks offer an ideal solution for successful, established agency owners with solid credit and strategic growth plans.
 But there are some situations where you may need an alternative to a bank loan.
-As an agency owner, it’s important for you to understand the current lending landscape and the financing options available to you.
+As an agency owner, it’s important for you to understand the financing options available to you.

 “Agencies are always in one of two states, growth or decline,” explains Nick Petrocelli, Chief Operating Officer of the Agent Support Network of America (ASNOA), an organization supporting independent insurance agents.
 “Hiring and training, marketing efforts, and business growth all require investments of time, effort and capital.
 Capital injections are catalysts that allow for change and accelerate agency success.”

 Banks and specialty lenders have different requirements, standards and timelines (see our overview of the Lending Landscape).
 Banks offer the best rates… period.
-Specialty lenders are an excellent backup as they’re more responsive to customer needs and more understanding of credit issues.
-Whichever financing solution is right for you, try to find a lender that understands the insurance industry and supports your goals and objectives.
+Specialty lenders can be an excellent alternative, though, since they’re highly responsive to customer needs, understanding of credit issues, and they do not put your personal assets at risk.
+In seeking out the right financing solution for your agency, you want to know your options so you can find a lender that understands and can best support your agency's business goals and objectives.

 Traditional bank loans and SBA-guaranteed loans are available at low interest rates to borrowers with the right qualifications.
 These lenders typically collateralize loans based on hard assets.
 Turnaround from initial application to delivery of funds is approximately 3 months or longer, depending on the quality of data presented and other factors.

-Rather than lending money directly to small business owners, the SBA sets guidelines for loans made by its partnering lenders.
-This Federal agency reduces risk for lenders and expedites their access to capital, making it easier for small businesses to get loans.
+Rather than lending money directly to small business owners, the Federal SBA partners with existing lenders, setting guidelines for the SBA loans they're able to make to their clients.
+This arrangement reduces risk for lenders and expedites their access to capital, making it easier for small businesses, like agencies, to get these loans.

 Specialty Lenders, an Alternative to a Bank Loan

-For agencies that don’t fit traditional lenders’ profiles or have pressing deadlines, specialty lenders offer more flexible loans.
-At AgileCap, we specialize entirely in the insurance industry, so we completely understand the day-to-day challenges you face.
-Our loans are designed for insurance agencies.
-We use your commissions rather than hard assets as collateral.
+For agencies that don’t fit traditional lenders’ profiles, have pressing deadlines, or don't want to put personal assets at risk, a specialty lender can be a great option.
+At AgileCap, we specialize entirely in the insurance industry, so we completely understand the day-to-day challenges agency owners face.
+Our loans are designed for insurance agencies, using commissions rather than hard assets as collateral.

-This allows us to be more understanding of life’s hiccups.
+We're also able to more understanding of life’s credit hiccups.
 Even if you’ve experienced a bankruptcy or foreclosure, or have past credit issues, we can consider your application.
 We specialize in partial buyouts and regularly handle complicated changes in ownership.
 If you can justify circumstances and provide credible explanations, often we can work with you.
 Specialty lenders are more understanding of business changes, and our policies are a bit more pliable.

 Over your agency’s life, you’ll likely need multiple capital infusions to fund growth, and growth initiatives can happen in quick succession.
 Unlike traditional lenders, we offer rolling underwriting where new principal can be added onto an existing loan with no reapplication.

-While our rates are higher, you’ll access funds faster.
+We have a wide range of rates.
+While our rates may be higher, you’ll access funds faster.
 We typically turn funding around within 5 business days of receiving all documentation.
 Our costs and terms are transparent and we charge one service fee, one time.
 There are no annual service charges, credit monitoring fees or prepayment penalties.
 Our goal is to create ongoing, long-term relationships with our clients by making the process uncomplicated.

 The Value of Having a Lending Alternative